g-es/backend_code/README.CODE_TEST_INSTRUCTIONS.md

 👉 **Document only ONE of the API endpoints you worked on**

 > 👮‍♂️ If you tested your API with PostMan, you can skip this step 🙌 !\
-> Simply invite a member of WeAreEnvoy's staff to your PostMan Collection so we can see it. 🚓
+> Simply invite a member of XXX's staff to your PostMan Collection so we can see it. 🚓

 _____